jlinoff/pam/README.md

 example, you change the record field _note_ from a _textarea_ field to a _text_ field but you cannot change the type _text_.

-These are the default fields and their types.
+These are the default field definitions.

 <img src="www/help/pam-default-record-fields.png" width="400" alt="default"/>

-> Note that they can be changed at any time.

 The table below presents a brief overview of the pre-defined record field types and when to use them.
 You can search the web for more